JoseSK999/floresta-docs/src/ch02-00-using-chainstate-as-chain-backend.md

 As Floresta is currently only pruned, the expected database primarily consists of the block header chain and the utreexo accumulator; blocks themselves are not stored.

-The default implementation of `ChainStore` is `KvChainStore`, which uses a key-value store.
+The default implementation of `ChainStore` is `FlatChainStore`, but we also provide a simpler `KvChainStore` implementation.
 This means that developers may:

 - Implement custom `UpdatableChainstate + BlockchainInterface` types for use as `Chain` backends.
 - Use the provided `ChainState` backend:
     - With their own `ChainStore` implementation.
-    - Or the provided `KvChainStore`.
+    - Or the provided `FlatChainStore` or `KvChainStore` implementations.

 Next, let’s build the `ChainState` struct step by step!